Bachelor of Arts (BA)

 - BA applicants: Two selections, in contrasting styles, from the standard solo vocal repertoire.
 Applicants are encouraged to prepare at least one of these selections in a foreign language.
 Should you have conducting experience, please provide video footage.

-- MM and DMA applicants: A choral ensemble performance of a minimum of 10 minutes and a rehearsal of a minimum of 10 minutes conducted by the applicant, including choral works from several periods and styles, with at least one being a twentieth-century work.
+- MM and DMA applicants: A choral ensemble performance of a minimum of 10 minutes and a rehearsal of a minimum of 10 minutes conducted by the applicant, including choral works from several periods and styles, with at least one being a twentieth/twenty-first century composition.
 Although the stated application deadline is December 1, graduate choral applicants are encouraged to submit all materials by November 1 in order to allow greater time for pre-screen processing.

 Please note the following additional requirements for MM and DMA applicants:

-- All applicants must submit a brief resume with the USC online application specifically noting conducting experience and a repertoire list divided into categories of works sung, works studied or conducted in rehearsal, and works conducted in performance.
+- All applicants must submit a brief resume with Thornton’s SlideRoom application specifically noting conducting experience and a repertoire list divided into categories of works sung, works studied or conducted in rehearsal, and works conducted in performance.

-- A scholarly writing sample must be submitted with the USC online application (not more than 10 pages, an excerpt from a larger paper is acceptable).
+- A scholarly writing sample must be submitted with Thornton’s SlideRoom application (not more than 10 pages, an excerpt from a larger paper is acceptable).

-- A Statement of Purpose (not more than one page, 12-point type, double-spaced): what are your personal and career goals as a musician?
+- A Statement of Purpose (not more than two pages, 12-point type, double-spaced): what are your personal and career goals as a musician?
 Why do you want this degree and what do you hope to do upon successful completion of this program?
 And why, in particular, do you want to study at USC?

-Based on the results of the pre-screen, the faculty will invite a select group of applicants to the USC campus in Los Angeles for a live audition.
+Based on the results of the pre-screen, the faculty will invite a select group of applicants to the USC campus in Los Angeles for a live audition, which is REQUIRED for admission to the Choral and Sacred Music program.
 At the live audition, each applicant will perform two solo vocal selections, for which an accompanist will be provided.
 In addition, applicants will be asked to demonstrate basic sight singing and pitch retention ability and will also take a one hour test covering basic aural and written theory skills.
+An interview with the faculty is also part of the audition process.

 MM/DMA live audition

-Based on the results of the pre-screen, the faculty will invite a select group of applicants to the USC campus in Los Angeles for a live audition.
-At the live audition, each candidate will conduct a choral ensemble on a predetermined composition and rehearse an additional selection during a 20 minutes live audition.
+Based on the results of the pre-screen, the faculty will invite a select group of applicants to the USC campus in Los Angeles for a live audition, which is REQUIRED for admission to the Choral and Sacred Music program.
+At the live audition, each candidate will conduct a choral ensemble on a predetermined composition and rehearse an additional selection during a 20 minute live audition.
 Additionally, applicants will take examinations in choral literature, sight-singing, pitch retention, harmonic function, and keyboard skills.
-In addition, each applicant will perform a solo vocal selections, for which an accompanist will be provided.
+Moreover, each applicant will perform a solo vocal selection, for which an accompanist will be provided.
+DMA applicants must have taken the Graduate Record Examination (GRE) within the past FIVE years and have scores sent to USC.
+See Test Score Guidelines page for details.

 Applications for spring admission are not accepted for this program.